franciscoj-londonoh/Pneumonia-Detection-From-Chest-X-Rays/README.md

 * Part 4: FDA Submission
-For this project, you will complete the following steps that are derived from the FDA's official guidance on both the algorithm description and the algorithm performance assessment.
-Much of this portion of the project relies on what you did during your EDA, model building, and model training.
-Use figures and statistics from those earlier parts in completing the following documentation.
+As part of the project, the following steps that are derived from the FDA's official guidance on both the algorithm description and the algorithm performance assessment.

-1. General Information:

-First, provide an Intended Use statement for your model Then, provide some indications for use that should include:
-Target population
-When your device could be utilized within a clinical workflow Device limitations, including diseases/conditions/abnormalities for which the device has been found ineffective and should not be used
-Explain how a false positive or false negative might impact a patient
-2. Algorithm Design and Function
+  - General information: intended use statement for the model, target population, limitations, among others

-In this section, describe your fully trained algorithm and the DICOM header checks that you have built around it.
-Include a flowchart that describes the following:
+  - Algorithm design and function: description of the fully trained algorithm and the DICOM header checks implemented

-Any pre-algorithm checks you perform on your DICOM
-Any preprocessing steps performed by your algorithm on the original images (e.g. normalization) Note that this section should not include augmentation The architecture of the classifier
-For each stage of your algorithm, briefly describe the design and function.

-3. Algorithm Training

-Describe the following parameters of your algorithm and how they were chosen:

-Types of augmentation used during training
-Batch size
-Optimizer learning rate
-Layers of pre-existing architecture that were frozen Layers of pre-existing architecture that were fine-tuned Layers added to pre-existing architecture
-Also describe the behavior of the following throughout training (use visuals to show):

-Training loss
-Validation loss
-Describe the algorithm's final performance after training was complete by showing a precision-recall curve on your validation set.

-Finally, report the threshold for classification that you chose and the corresponded F1 score, recall, and precision.
-Give one or two sentences of explanation for why you chose this threshold value.
+  - Algorithm training: description of the model parameters and selection criteria.
+Additionally, description of the model performance by visualization of the training loss, the validation loss and the precision-recall curve.
+Finally, report of the selected threshold for classification and the corresponded F1 score, recall, and precision

-4. Databases

-For the database of patient data used, provide specific information about the training and validation datasets that you curated separately, including:

-Size of the dataset
-The number of positive cases and the its radio to the number of negative cases The patient demographic data (as it is available)
-The radiologic techniques used and views taken
-The co-occurrence frequencies of pneumonia with other diseases and findings
-5. Ground Truth

-The methodology used to establish the ground truth can impact reported performance.
-Describe how the NIH created the ground truth for the data that was provided to you for this project.
-Describe the benefits and limitations of this type of ground truth.

-6. FDA Validation Plan

-You will simply describe how a FDA Validation Plan would be conducted for your algorithm, rather than actually performing the assessment.
-Describe the following:

-The patient population that you would request imaging data from from your clinical partner.
-Make sure to include:

-Age ranges
-Sex
-Type of imaging modality
-Body part imaged
-Prevalence of disease of interest
-Any other diseases that should be included or excluded as comorbidities in the population Provide a short explanation of how you would obtain an optimal ground truth

-Provide a performance standard that you choose based on this paper.
+  - Databases: description about the selected training and validation datasets, such as size of the dataset, number of negative and positive cases, demographic data, radiologic      techniques used and views taken, and comorbidities
+  - Ground truth description and its benefits and limitations
+  - FDA validation plan

 Detailed description of the project proposal is provided in the [README](https://github.com/udacity/AIHCND_C2_Starter/blob/master/README.md) file of the Nanoprogram at Udacity's Github.-